Carbon Monoxide Within The Workplace

 Hazards of Carbon Monoxide Exposure

-Because CO is colorless, odorless and tasteless, it isn’t detectable.
-What this means is, if a forklift is running for a long time or left sitting idle, CO can build up without being detected.
-Workers may start showing early symptoms of CO exposure.
-Symptoms are flu-like and nonspecific: headache, nausea, dizziness, visual disturbances, and rapid breathing.
+Because CO is colorless, odorless and tasteless, it isn’t detectable without the presence of detectors.
+If a forklift is running for a long time or left sitting idle, CO can build up and without working CO detectors can, without warning, create problems for workers and equipment.
+Workers may start showing early symptoms of CO exposure; Symptoms are flu-like and non-specific: headache, nausea, dizziness, visual disturbances, and rapid breathing.
 If ignored, the worker could pass out and even die.
 Even low levels of CO can make people ill.

 Once exposed, it’s important to quickly take action.
 People who have been exposed and are experiencing flu-like symptoms need to be safely removed from the environment.
 CO does not accumulate in the body.
-Once exposure has stopped and fresh air is inhaled, the lungs exhale CO and it is removed from the body.
+Once exposure has stopped and fresh air is inhaled, the lungs exhale CO and it is removed from the body over a period of time.
 Breathing pure oxygen can also be administered to speed up the removal of CO from the blood.
-Anyone who has lost consciousness needs immediate medical attention – call 911.
+Anyone who has experienced symptoms, has been alerted by a CO detector or has lost consciousness needs to take immediate action – call 911.